Emergency wildlife help · North Shore

 Safety for people & animals

-Wildlife on the Massachusetts North Shore
+What people on the North Shore run into most often

 The Massachusetts North Shore blends rocky coastline, harbors, wetlands and nearby forests into a connected wildlife landscape, where native animals move, feed and shelter alongside coastal communities.